Jiroshima08/TaskLite-Minimal-PHP-To-Do-List-with-Full-CRUD/README.md

-Here’s a polished and more professional version of your README while preserving clarity and friendliness.
-I've improved flow, clarity, consistency, and formatting while reducing redundancy:

----

 # 📋 BASIC PHP CRUD with MySQL

 **PHP CRUD with MySQL** is a simple web-based To-Do List application developed using PHP.
 It allows users to add and remove tasks, demonstrating fundamental **CRUD** operations (Create, Read, Update, Delete).
 The project supports both **text file handling** and **MySQL database** storage for flexibility in learning or deployment.